Truth be told, are your listening skills really as good as you think?

 2. Ask questions: When you are communicating with your colleague, instead of asking “Are you okay?” try to ask “You mean you need more time to finish this task?”.
 Let the other person feel heard.

-3. Recollect: Recollect the ideas after the conversation, not word-for-word, but casually: “Got it.”
-Encourage the listener, as it helps in effective communication.
+3. Recollect: Summarize the ideas after the conversation, not word-for-word, but casually like saying “Got it.”
+This shows attentiveness and encourages effective communication.

 4. Make Eye Contact: Make eye contact while interacting with others.
 It shows you're interested and encourages the speaker to open up.

 5. Don’t Interrupt: Allow them to speak before jumping in.
 Let them pause as it helps to think and feel.
-Listening is not about words but about tone and emotions.
+Listening isn’t just about what’s said—it’s about how it’s said and the emotions behind it

 6. Practice Patience: Not every conversation needs a quick reply.
 Sometimes, just listening is enough.

-These habits don’t just make you a good listener.
-They make you memorable.
-These not only refines your listening- they help you build trust, self- assurance in every interaction.
-Explore more in Confidence Building.
+These habits don’t just make you a better listener—they make you memorable.
+They build trust, strengthen communication, and boost confidence in every interaction.

 Importance of Listening in Relationships

-In any relationship, whether friends, family, conflict arises.
-Many times, it is because we don’t listen to them; we just speak.
+In any relationship, whether friends, family, often conflict arises because we don’t listen to them; we just speak.

 I once had a minor argument with my Mom when she forgot to go to the grocery store.